nasa/api-docs/README.md

 ### nasa/api-docs repository contains the front-end for http://api.nasa.gov/.
 This site is currently CNAME mapped to NASA domain, but in the event the page is down, you can access it through Github Pages here: http://nasa.github.io/api-docs/ .

-The current iteration of api.nasa.gov lives in the **gh-pages** branch, .
+The current iteration of api.nasa.gov lives in the **gh-pages** branch.

 This project contains API listings of available NASA public APIs and well as a GSA API key form to allow NASA branded API pages to be integrated with the GSA api.data.gov system.
 Our listing is currently **incomplete** as we are currently displaying the more simple API's in our .json storage system.